stanislav-tsaplev/super_expressive/README.md

 [=] **`.zero_or_more`**
 - `.zeroOrMore`

-Assert that the proceeding element may not be matched, or may be matched multiple times.
+Asserts that the proceeding element may not be matched, or may be matched multiple times.

 **Example:**
 ```py